lucasdc6/langdock/README.md

 # langdock

-phpdock is a languages's version manager, powered with [Docker](https://github.com/docker), using principally the [Dockerhub](https://hub.docker.com/)
+langdock is a languages's version manager, powered with [Docker](https://github.com/docker), using principally the [Dockerhub](https://hub.docker.com/)